adnuguk/adnuguk.github.io/input/blog/2013-06-07-july-2013-meeting-bill-wagner-talking-about-async-await.markdown

 Bill has spent his entire career in the software industry, spanning both technical and business roles.
 He spent eight years as a self-employed consultant before co-founding SRT Solutions with Dianne Marsh.
-Over the past decade they’ve grown SRT Solutions into a premier software development company, amassing 4 FastTrack awards (2011, 2010, 2008, 2007), the Michigan 50 Companies to Watch award (2011), and making the Inc 500/5000 list (2011 and 2012).
-Bill was also awarded Automation Alley’s Emerging Technology Leader award in 2011.
+Over the past decade they've grown SRT Solutions into a premier software development company, amassing 4 FastTrack awards (2011, 2010, 2008, 2007), the Michigan 50 Companies to Watch award (2011), and making the Inc 500/5000 list (2011 and 2012).
+Bill was also awarded Automation Alley's Emerging Technology Leader award in 2011.

 His technical time is spent between curly braces, primarily with C#.
-He’s the author of the best selling “Effective C#”, now in its second edition, and “More Effective C#”.
-His articles have appeared in MSDN Magazine, the C# Developer Center, Visual C++ Developer’s Journal, Visual Studio Magazine, ASP.NET Pro, .NET Developer’s Journal and more.
-He’s written hundreds of technical articles for software developers.
+He's the author of the best selling "Effective C#", now in its second edition, and "More Effective C#".
+His articles have appeared in MSDN Magazine, the C# Developer Center, Visual C++ Developer's Journal, Visual Studio Magazine, ASP.NET Pro, .NET Developer's Journal and more.
+He's written hundreds of technical articles for software developers.
 He actively blogs about technical and business topics.
 Bill is also a regional director for Microsoft.